apache/spark/docs/sql-migration-guide-upgrade.md

   - In Spark version 2.4 and earlier, users can create a map with duplicated keys via built-in functions like `CreateMap`, `StringToMap`, etc. The behavior of map with duplicated keys is undefined, e.g. map look up respects the duplicated key appears first, `Dataset.collect` only keeps the duplicated key appears last, `MapKeys` returns duplicated keys, etc. Since Spark 3.0, these built-in functions will remove duplicated map keys with last wins policy.
 Users may still read map values with duplicated keys from data sources which do not enforce it (e.g. Parquet), the behavior will be udefined.

   - In Spark version 2.4 and earlier, the `SET` command works without any warnings even if the specified key is for `SparkConf` entries and it has no effect because the command does not update `SparkConf`, but the behavior might confuse users.
 Since 3.0, the command fails if a `SparkConf` key is used.
-You can disable such a check by setting `spark.sql.execution.setCommandRejectsSparkConfs` to `false`.
+You can disable such a check by setting `spark.sql.legacy.execution.setCommandRejectsSparkConfs` to `false`.

 ## Upgrading From Spark SQL 2.3 to 2.4